ubacm/ubacm.github.io/src/site/pages/checkins/index.md

 ## Where can I check my score?

-Visit the [ACM Check-ins List](/checkins/list) page for a full list of members and their respective marks.
+Visit the [Check-Ins List](/checkins/list) page for a full list of members and their respective marks.